Darshan-dg18/simple-calculator/README.md

 # simple-calculator
-I have develop simple calculator by using html css and javascript.
+I have developed a simple calculator by using html css and javascript.